Iftahp/yeastTLM/results/README.md

-# This folder will contain intermediate results
+# This folder is neede in order to contain intermediate results
 After running `replicate_paper.py`